Making smiles in Paris, TX wider and brighter since 2016

 CEREC has changed the way we do dentistry.
-CEREC is a CAD/CAM milling unit that allows us to make crowns, large fillings, veneers, and bridges in one visit.
+CEREC is a CAD/CAM milling unit that allows us to make crowns, inlays/onlays, and many other things in one visit.
 Gone are the days of wearing temporaries and taking goopy impressions!

 All of our x-rays are digital.
 For the patient, this means faster treatment, and drastically less radiation exposure than traditional film.